Nathan Healy

 Frequently Asked Questions

-If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — you can go solar with no money down and start saving from day one, with payments starting as low as $89/month.
+If upfront cost is a concern, Palmetto’s LightReach lease program removes that barrier entirely — you can go solar with no money down and start saving from day one, with no maintenance responsibilities.

 Frisco is served by Oncor Energy (Dallas), which does not offer traditional net metering.
-Instead, Oncor uses a Net Billing (Export Credit) system through Shell Energy’s Buyback Plan.
-Any excess solar energy you export to the grid is credited at 7 cents per kWh, which is applied to reduce your current month’s bill.
+Instead, Frisco homeowners can choose a Retail Electric Provider (REP) that offers a solar buyback plan.
+Through Shell Energy’s Buyback Plan, exported solar energy is credited at 7 cents per kWh, applied to your current month’s bill.
+Unused credits roll into a “buyback bank” for future bills but are forfeited each December.

-Yes.
-According to a Zillow study, homes with solar panels sell for about 4.1% more than comparable homes without them.
-For a median-priced home in Frisco, that could translate to tens of thousands of dollars in added value.
+Yes, solar panels can increase your home value in Frisco.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $500,000 home — common in Frisco’s competitive real estate market — that’s roughly $20,500 in added value.

-Texas also offers a 100% property tax exemption on the added home value from a solar installation, meaning Frisco homeowners get the appreciation benefit without a higher property tax bill — making solar one of the few home improvements that pays you back in multiple ways.
+Texas also offers a 100% property tax exemption on the added home value from solar installations, meaning Frisco homeowners get the benefit of increased equity without a higher property tax bill.

-If you prefer to own your system outright, a cash purchase for a typical Frisco home runs approximately $27,296.
-Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a personalized estimate based on your home size.
+For those who prefer a cash purchase, a typical medium-sized Frisco home system runs approximately $27,296.
+Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
+Use the calculator above to get a more specific estimate based on your home size.

-For many Frisco homeowners, solar can be worth it financially — especially with a lease option.
-With Palmetto’s LightReach program, there’s no upfront cost.
-Your fixed monthly lease payment is typically less than your current electricity bill, meaning you can start saving from day one.
+For many Frisco homeowners, solar can make financial sense — especially with leasing options that remove the upfront cost barrier.
+With Palmetto’s LightReach lease, your monthly payment is typically less than your current electricity bill, meaning you can start saving from day one with no upfront investment required.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage that cash purchases no longer offer.
-Most Frisco homeowners can start saving from day one.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage over cash purchases, where the residential ITC was eliminated.
+Most Frisco homeowners find their lease payment is less than their current electricity bill, so savings start immediately.